 I live in an apartment that has Saorview, what will this mean for me?

 Check if you are affected with the 700 MHz coverage checker.
 If you are, then rescan your Saorview receiver.
 For apartments that receive Saorview via a communal aerial, please check with your management company if you are having difficulty receiving Saorview following the retune.

-I was told I am not affected but am now seeing messages on screen?
+I was told I am not affected but have now lost my channels?

 This could be because your nearest transmitter isn’t affected but your aerial is pointing at an affected transmitter.
 Please call Saorview on 1890 222 012 or 01-2583540 to get help.

 I have rescanned but am still seeing the messages to rescan?

 This means that your nearest transmitter could be affected and your aerial or installation may need work.
 This can also happen if you receive Saorview using a box or TV that is not Saorview Approved.
 Please call Saorview on 1890 222 012 or 01-2583540 for advice.